-Youngkin’s balancing act with Trump appears to pay off in Virginia governor’s race
+Youngkin’s balancing act with Trump appears to pay off in Va. governor’s race

 “It is looking like Terry McAuliffe’s campaign against a certain person named ‘Trump’ has very much helped Glenn Youngkin,” Trump said in a statement Tuesday night predicting a Youngkin win.
 “All McAuliffe did was talk Trump, Trump, Trump and he lost!
 What does that tell you, Fake News?
 I guess people running for office as Democrats won’t be doing that too much longer.
 I didn’t even have to go rally for Youngkin, because McAuliffe did it for me.
 Thank you to the MAGA voters for turning out big!”

-A range of political advisers, from Sen. Lindsey Graham (R-S.C.) to Florida GOP consultant Susie Wiles, who has taken over running Trump’s political operation, have told the former president that setting himself up as a strong candidate in 2024 includes helping the Republican Party win back Congress and governors’ mansions.
+A range of political advisers, from Sen. Lindsey O. Graham (R-S.C.) to Florida GOP consultant Susie Wiles, who has taken over running Trump’s political operation, have told the former president that setting himself up as a strong candidate in 2024 includes helping the Republican Party win back Congress and governors’ mansions.

-Youngkin — aiming to distinguish himself from Trump without alienating his voters — worked early in the campaign to win over Trump’s favor, and received Trump’s endorsement immediately after his nomination.
+Youngkin — aiming to distinguish himself from Trump without alienating Trump voters — worked early in the campaign to win Trump’s favor, and he received Trump’s endorsement immediately after his nomination.
 The calls between them were not disclosed publicly.

-“The entire Youngkin campaign was built around ‘America first’ policies so it meant he didn’t have a lot to prove,” said a person familiar with the conversations, who requested anonymity because they were not authorized to speak publicly.
+“The entire Youngkin campaign was built around ‘America first’ policies so it meant he didn’t have a lot to prove,” said a person familiar with the conversations who requested anonymity because they were not authorized to speak publicly.
 “If you are someone who believes Trump always has to be scorching the earth then you are going to be disappointed.
 If you are someone who believes that winning is important then you are going to be happy.”

-That didn’t mean the campaign went by without some Trump surprises.
-At several points, McAuliffe was able to latch onto Trump taking unexpected steps to involve himself in the race.
-McAuliffe advisers said donations to the campaign nearly doubled to $635,000 in one day, after Trump hinted in late October that he might travel soon to the state — a feint Trump intended to drum up interest among his core supporters.
+That didn’t mean the campaign passed without some Trump surprises.
+At several points, McAuliffe was able to latch on to Trump taking unexpected steps to involve himself in the race.
+McAuliffe advisers said donations to the campaign nearly doubled to $635,000 in one day after Trump hinted in late October that he might travel to the state — a feint Trump intended to drum up interest among his core supporters.

 Trump was annoyed, one adviser said, at the coverage of Democrats trying to goad him into Virginia.
 But he was never serious about going, multiple advisers said.
-Youngkin’s advisers, initially caught off guard by his promise to come to Virginia, did not want him to visit the state, according to two people with knowledge of the matter.
+Youngkin’s advisers, initially caught off guard by the promise to come to Virginia, did not want Trump to visit the state, according to two people with knowledge of the matter.

-Former vice president Mike Pence came to Virginia around the same time, an event some Youngkin allies wanted to keep quiet — fearful that it would drive Trump to want to come as well.
-Pence’s first event, as a result, was closed to the press.
+Former vice president Mike Pence came to Virginia around the same time, an event some Youngkin allies wanted to keep quiet.
+They were fearful that it would drive Trump to want to come as well.
+Pence’s first event, as a result, was closed to the news media.

 Desperate for the contrast, the McAuliffe campaign often found itself overselling Trump’s involvement in the state.
-When Trump called into a talk radio rally in mid-October to praise Youngkin — where a flag used in the Jan.
-6 protests at the U.S. Capitol was displayed — McAuliffe blamed the Youngkin campaign, even though he and his campaign did not organize or participate in the event.
+When Trump called in to a talk radio rally in mid-October to praise Youngkin — where a flag used in the Jan.
+6 Capitol riot was displayed — McAuliffe blamed the Youngkin campaign, even though he and his campaign did not organize or participate in the event.

-“Guess how Glenn Youngkin is finishing his campaign?” asked McAuliffe at his final rally of the cycle in Fairfax County “He is doing an event with Donald Trump here in Virginia.”
+“Guess how Glenn Youngkin is finishing his campaign?” asked McAuliffe at his final rally of the cycle in Fairfax.
+“He is doing an event with Donald Trump here in Virginia.”

-That was not true either.
-There was only a Trump phone call from out-of-state to his supporters, and it did not involve the Youngkin campaign.
+That was not true, either.
+There was only a Trump phone call from out of state to his supporters, and it did not involve the Youngkin campaign.

-Trump reacted again on Monday, after the Lincoln Project, an anti-Trump group, began buying cable ads in the media market where Trump lives that said Youngkin was “ashamed” of Trump.
-Trump’s advisers told him that the ads were intended to provoke his reaction, according to a person familiar with the matter, but Trump reacted anyway, blasting the group in a news release.
+Trump reacted again on Monday, after the Lincoln Project, an anti-Trump group, began buying cable ads in the media market where Trump lives that said Youngkin was “ashamed” of the former president.
+Trump’s advisers told him that the ads were intended to provoke him, according to a person familiar with the matter, but Trump reacted anyway, blasting the group in a news release.

 Rick Wilson, a former Republican strategist behind the ads, said he expected to repeat the same tactic in future campaigns.
-He said he was confident the Democratic focus on Trump would could be more successful in the midterms.
+He said he was confident that the Democratic focus on Trump could be more successful in the midterms.

 “If Terry McAuliffe had been litigating Glenn Youngkin as Donald Trump’s guy from the very beginning, this would have been a very different race,” Wilson said.
 “Democrats must make the midterms about Donald Trump.
 It is the only issue out there that is going to drive their base forward.”

-Republicans largely held a different view of the Virginia result, viewing the lighter touch that Trump used to interact with Youngkin as a sign of the quality of his political operation, and a sign of a successful midterm election to come.
+Republicans largely held a different view of the Virginia result, seeing the lighter touch that Trump used to interact with Youngkin as a sign of the quality of his political operation, and an indication of a successful midterm election to come.

-“Republicans ran an issue-centric campaign, while Democrats ran a personality-centric campaign,” said one senior Republican political operative, who was not authorized to speak publicly.
+“Republicans ran an issue-centric campaign, while Democrats ran a personality-centric campaign,” said one senior Republican political operative who was not authorized to speak publicly.
 “Simply put, Glenn Youngkin won with President Trump’s endorsement and a forward-looking message.
 Terry McAuliffe lost with President Biden’s endorsement and a backward-looking message.”

-Inside the Youngkin campaign, the appraisal of their rival in the closing days of the campaign was somewhat more harsh.
+Inside the Youngkin campaign, appraisal of the opponent in the closing days of the campaign was somewhat more harsh.

 “He ran a great Senate race,” joked Youngkin consultant Jeff Roe about McAuliffe.
 “But he talked about issues no one cared about and he ran against a man who wasn’t on the ballot.”

-Youngkin made it clear from the start of the campaign that he wanted to create a distinct identity from Trump without losing his core supporters.
-He refused offers of support from all manner of national Republican surrogates, and kept himself at the center of his campaign.
+Youngkin made it clear from the start of the campaign that he wanted to create a distinct identity from Trump without losing Trump’s core supporters.
+He refused offers of help from all manner of national Republican surrogates and kept himself at the center of his campaign.

 He spent weeks flooding local television stations with images of himself as a fun-loving businessman from the suburbs, a break from politics as usual.
-After embracing Trump’s records in the primary and calling for an audit of election machines in the state, he told reporters that he would have voted to certify Joe Biden’s victory and refused to indulge discussions about Trump’s election conspiracies.
+After embracing Trump’s record in the primary and calling for an audit of voting machines in the state, he told reporters that he would have voted to certify Joe Biden’s presidential win and refused to indulge discussions about Trump’s false election claims.

-The strategy frustrated Democrats, who constantly found that anger at Trump, along with concern about changes in abortion laws, were the top issues driving their base.
+The strategy frustrated Democrats, who found that anger at Trump, along with concern about changes in abortion laws, were the top issues driving their base.

-Trump lost Virginia by five points in 2016 against Democrat Hillary Clinton and 10 points in 2020 against President Biden.
-But Biden’s support in the state has since collapsed, dragged down by concern over a summer covid surge, rising inflation, a messy withdrawal in Afghanistan and legislative gridlock in Congress.
+Trump lost Virginia by five points in 2016 against Democrat Hillary Clinton and 10 points in 2020 against Biden.
+But Biden’s support in the state has since collapsed, dragged down by concern over a summer coronavirus surge, rising inflation, a messy withdrawal from Afghanistan and congressional gridlock.
 A late October Washington Post-Schar School poll found that 53 percent of Virginians disapproved of Biden’s performance, while 46 percent approved.

 Exit polls in the state Tuesday found about 4 in 10 Virginia voters had a favorable view of Trump, while a slight majority saw him unfavorably.